 Table of Contents

 Four Vedic Spiritual Positions

-Below this is Brahman which is a self-absorbed state in which the self is perceived, although nothing else is perceived.
-The absence of perception means that the world, other living entities, and God are not seen.
-However, there is a theoretical grasp of unity in creation due to a common origin of everything in God.
-Advaita transformed unity into oneness, and the non-perception of other living entities, the world, and God into their non-existence.
+Below this is Brahman, a self-absorbed state in which the self is perceived, although nothing else is perceived.
+Since other living entities, the world, and God are not perceived, nirviśeśa means “the absence of qualities”.
+We can also call it “the absence of individuals”.
+Advaita transformed the non-perception of other living entities, the world, and God into their non-existence.
 Brahman is not Advaita.
-However, because other living entities, the world, and God are not perceived, the term nirviśeśa is used to mean “the absence of qualities”.
-We can also call it “the absence of individuals”.
-Thus, nirviśeśa is not identical to ekatva or oneness.
 In the latter, everything is factually one, and in the former, there are many unperceived spiritual entities.
-There are hence real and contrived versions of impersonalism; Advaita is a contrived version, although there is a real version of impersonalism, which is identified as Brahman or the self-absorbed state.
+Thus, nirviśeśa is not ekatva or oneness.

 The Problem of Transcendence

 Vedic philosophy urges us to rise through these states.
 This is not the rise from materialism to spiritualism.
 It is the rise from one state of spirit to another.

 This involves four steps.
 First, know the nature of the material world.
 Second, comprehend how material experience ends if we enter deep sleep.
 Third, understand how we can be self-aware without worldly experience.
 Fourth, apprehend the unity in diversity due to the Supreme Self present in each self.